-Lan Xichen could hardly care that his uniform would be stained with water and mud.
-He could not look away from the sight of this pale-faced and terrified Wei Wuxian, and it did not even occur to him that the place where he had been kicked was now throbbing with pain.
+Lan Xichen could hardly care that his uniform would be stained with water and mud, or that his chest was throbbing where Wei Wuxian’s boot had struck him.
+He could not look away from the sight of this pale-faced and terrified Wei Wuxian.

 “Young master Wei,” he tried to say.

-Wei Wuxian recoiled as if hit, his bare hands slipping against melted snow.
-“Get away from me!” he roared.
+Wei Wuxian recoiled as if had been hit, his bare hands slipping against melted snow.
+“Get away from me!” he screamed.

 “You’re sick, I can’t leave you here—”

-“I would rather die,” Wei Wuxian spat at him, “than let another alpha touch me.”
+“I would rather die,” Wei Wuxian spat, violent spasms shaking his whole body; “I would rather die than let another qianyuan touch me.”

-I am not alpha, Lan Xichen thought hazily; but he saw the terror writ so starkly over Wei Wuxian’s face, and he remembered the hatred which had suffused the wide hall of Golden Carp Tower months ago, when Wei Wuxian had come in wrought in shadows and called Jin Zixun a rapist.
+I am not qianyuan, Lan Xichen thought in a mix of confusion and fright; but then he saw the terror writ so starkly over Wei Wuxian’s face, and he remembered the hatred which had suffused the wide hall of Golden Carp Tower months ago, when Wei Wuxian had come in wrought in shadows and called Jin Zixun a rapist.

 Whoever Wei Wuxian was seeing now, whatever memory of his was cutting his body apart with fear, it was not Lan Xichen’s doing.

 Xichen realized that his own air was coming in thinly.
-That an ache had developed below his throat and constricted his lungs.
+That an ache had developed below his throat like oncoming sobs.
 He breathed in shakily, slowly, and said, “Let me help you.
 Please.”

-Then, he breathed.
+Then, he moaned again.
 His mouth opened laxly, his hands loosened, his back bowed unto itself.
 He slid sideways onto the snowy ground, curled in on himself like a child, and pain was the only thing anymore that could be read off of his face.